WPTRT/ns-theme-check/readme.txt

 = Contributors and testers thanks =

 Thanks to Danny Cooper, Liton Arefin and metallicarosetail (slack) for testing the plugin and finding bugs in the development stage.

+Thanks to Abdullah Ramzan for fixing minor typos, William Patton for help with the required files checks.
+Thanks to Karolína Vyskočilová for finding out the issue with cross-env issue.

 Thanks to the TRT for the support.

 == Upgrade Notice ==